7usain7/lem-in/README.md

 ## Team Members

-- Ali Hussain #alimadan
+- Ali Hussain #Ali-H-M
-- Hussain Abdulrasool #habdulras
+- Hussain #7usain7

+## License

+This project is proprietary.
+The code is publicly visible for portfolio and viewing purposes only.
+No unauthorized copying, modification, or distribution is permitted.
+See [LICENSE](LICENSE) for details.